developersview/javascript-errors/README.md

 - SyntaxError : Creates an instance representing a syntax error.
 - TypeError : Creates an instance representing an error that occurs when a variable or parameter is not of a valid type.
 - URIError : Creates an instance representing an error that occurs when encodeURI() or decodeURI() are passed invalid parameters.
+- AggregateError : Creates an instance representing several errors wrapped in a single error when multiple errors need to be reported by an operation, for example by Promise.any().